Family and divorce

 What is a fixed fee meeting?

 We understand that family disputes are stressful and so finding the right family lawyer to deal with your case is important.
-A face to face meeting is important to establish a good working relationship with your lawyer based on trust and mutual respect.
-A confidential meeting will be arranged with an experienced family law solicitor where you will have the opportunity to discuss your personal circumstances and also receive clear and concise advice.
+A confidential appointment will be arranged with an experienced family law solicitor where you will have the opportunity to discuss your personal circumstances and also receive clear and concise advice.

 How long will it take?

-The initial consultation meeting is crucial in order to gain an understanding of your case and so this should not be rushed.
-A fixed fee interview allows us to discuss your circumstances and give you clear advice tailored to your circumstances.
-Our initial consultation meetings usually last around 1.5 hours.
+The initial consultation is crucial in order to gain an understanding of your case.
+This initial interview allows us to discuss your circumstances and give you clear advice tailored to your circumstances.

 What will be covered in the meeting?